StarpTech/sveltejs-brunch/README.md

 }
 ```
 # Caveats
 There are some [limitation](https://github.com/Rich-Harris/svelte-preprocessor-demo#future-work) regarding to sourcemaps.
-Svelve precompilation step does not consume sourcmaps from the precompilation steps and that's the reason why your code does not point to the exact original code.
+Svelve precompilation step does not consume sourcmaps that's the reason why your code does not point to the exact original code.
 You can test this if you postCSS your styles.